Rose-Petals/TOL-1B/README.md

 ### Future Direction
 With expanded demographic and geographic data, models could be retrained and validated to ensure insights remain accurate and actionable.
 This approach would allow the client to scale operations while targeting communities with the greatest projected impact.

 ---

-## 📝 **License**

-If applicable, indicate how your project can be used by others by specifying and linking to an open source license type (e.g., MIT, Apache 2.0).
-Make sure your Challenge Advisor approves of the selected license type.

-**Example:**
-This project is licensed under the MIT License.

----